Hyurl/modelar-postgres-adapter/README.md

 ## Warning

-If you want to use full fetures of modelar with this adapter, you must set an `id` field for every table as its primary key.
+If you want to use full features of modelar with this adapter, you must set an `id` field for every table as its primary key.